mjmaher987/Real-Time-Embedded-Systems/README.md

   - Policy: Shift everything in a way that periodic tasks dont miss!

 ### Dynamic Priority Servers
+Question: Why do we call it "dynamic"?

+Goal: Enhance Average Response Time of Aperiodic Tasks (without compromising schedulability of hard periodic tasks)

+Assumption: Periodic tasks are scheduled by EDF (utilization bound = 1).

+Assumption: All periodic tasks have hard deadlines, and aperiodics dont have deadline and they should be scheduled ASAP.

+- Dynamic Priority Exchange (DPE) Server
+  - server can trade its capacity with lower-priority tasks (EDF: has longer deadline).
+  - server capacity (runtime is never wasted?!).
+- Dynamin Sporadic Server
+  - extension of SS
+  - Question: Difference between it and fixed one?

 ## TO DO
 - Add the scheduling algorithms and their Demo (Visualization)